 The dual-income family is quickly becoming the norm in the United States.
 With modern parenthood looking a lot different than it did just a couple of decades ago, many companies are starting to offer unique perks for working parents that never would have existed back then.

 Given that nearly half of American households with children under the age of 18 have two parents who work full-time, this is a trend that more employers need to get on board with.
 And quickly.
 To better balance their careers with the needs of their families, these professionals need more support from the companies they are working so hard for.

 With hiring on the rise, employees are also in the position to be more vocal about the benefits they want.
 They not only have more opportunities to choose from but their access to various job search resources allows them to survey company benefits before they even apply to a job.
 In fact, research from Care@Work found that 83% of millennials would leave their job for one with better family care benefits.
 Since this generation is poised to make up 75% of the workplace by 2025, companies that are not able (or willing) to adapt to their evolving needs will lose their top talent as a result.

 Making your company a family-friendly workplace doesn’t only benefit employees.
 It’s also good for business.
-55% of respondents to our 2019 Hiring Outlook survey said that work-life balance motivates them most in their careers, while other studies have shown that working parents make more productive and loyal employees.
+91% of respondents to our 2020 Hiring Outlook survey said that they make an active effort to maintain a healthy work-life balance, while other studies have shown that working parents make more productive and loyal employees.

 Helping your employees on the home front is a great way to foster a supportive and inclusive culture at your organization.
 If you are not sure of where to start, here are some unique parental benefits from companies leading the way: